XTLS/Xray-docs-next/docs/en/config/transports/sockopt.md

 > `trustedXForwardedFor`: [ string ]

-Only applies to the three HTTP-based inbounds: `XHTTP`, `WebSocket`, and `HTTPUpgrade`.
+Only applies to the four HTTP-based transport methods: `XHTTP`, `WebSocket`, `HTTPUpgrade`, and `gRPC`.
+It controls whether to trust the XFF (`X-Forwarded-For`) header, that is, whether to treat it as coming from a trusted reverse proxy.

-It controls when Xray trusts `X-Forwarded-For` and uses it to overwrite `SourceIP`.

-If left unset, the old behavior remains: as long as the request contains `X-Forwarded-For`, Xray reads it.

-After setting this field, each array item is treated as an additional required header name.
-Xray trusts `X-Forwarded-For` only when the request also contains at least one of those headers.
-The header values do not matter; only the presence of the key is checked.
+Xray checks whether the headers corresponding to the strings in this array are present in the request.
+If any one of them is present, regardless of its value, Xray allows the value at index 0 in the XFF header to override the source IP; otherwise, it ignores the XFF header.

 > `tcpKeepAliveIdle`: number